 - Do you teach your therapist about...

 Over the years, many of my clients have asked, “Why did you want to be “Dr. Sam?”
 While it is true that my mom often said to me that my handwriting was atrociously sloppy so I should be a Doctor, the real answer is that our Family Doctor started calling me “Dr. Sam” when I was 3 years old.
 I recall really liking the way that sounded and seeing the sparkle in his eyes when he called me that name.

 One of the most powerful tools we have as parents, siblings, teachers, community leaders and therapists is the way we use language.
 Negative language or criticism, by itself, can damage a child’s self-esteem.
 While it is true that young people should learn how to handle criticism, children also need to hear what they are doing right.

 Let’s take an early life scenario as an example.
 When Susie is 11 months old, she is trying to learn how to walk.
 Let’s imagine that we have two adults (or older siblings), one on each side of Susie and encouraging her to walk between the 2 of them.
 One has their arms wide and saying come on, Susie walk to me; you can do it.”
 If Susie does...more

-That is dramatic, however; thinking about and searching for information on suicide is not the same as committing suicide.
-The existing research does not say definitively either way.
+That is dramatic; however, thinking about and searching for information on suicide is not the same as committing suicide.
 That part actually does not matter unless there is a monumental change in store for popular media.
-The part that matters the most is that we communicate more often and more clearly on this difficult topic.
+The part that matters the most in suicide prevention is that we communicate more often and more clearly on this difficult topic.
 Sometimes people are afraid to talk about suicide because they think that talking about suicide causes suicide – that is a myth.
-Actually the opposite is true; talking about it means someone cares and having someone to talk with is often cited as a life saver by individuals who have suicidal thoughts.
-If you can take away...more
+Actually, the opposite is true; talking about it means someone cares and having someone to talk with is often cited as a life saver by individuals who are having suicidal thoughts.
+If you can take away just a few do’s and don’ts here, you...more